 b.
-Vegetation in the District Transitional Buffer shall not be disturbed, destroyed or removed, except for normal maintenance of structures and landscapes approved as part of the project.

-c.
-New buildings that are proposed within 150' of existing residential buildings should be screened by dense tree growth and understory vegetation of sufficient height and depth in all directions to create an effective year-round visual buffer.
+Vegetation in the District Transitional Buffer shall not be disturbed, destroyed or removed, except for normal maintenance of structures and landscapes approved as part of the project. c.
+New buildings, that are proposed within 150' of existing residential buildings outside of the MCMOD, shall be screened by dense tree growth and understory vegetation of sufficient height and depth in all directions to create an effective year-round visual buffer.
+The Planning Board may, by waiver during Site Plan Review, allow a fence or wall to be substituted for some or all of a vegetated screen, when doing so would advance the purposes of the MCMOD.